 And all you have to do is open your heart and, even before the teardrops fall, He has forgiven you and returned you to what?
 He’s returned you to a new life and a new way of looking at things.

-The most important lesson that I took out of it was: give the forgiveness that God gives to me every day, and share it with those especially in need.
+And the most important lesson that I took out of it was: give the forgiveness that God gives to me every day, and share it with those especially in need.

 FAQ for Homily for 7th Sunday in Ordinary Time, Year B